Tutor information

 Doug Bamford

-Doug Bamford teaches courses in philosophy and political economy at OUDCE.
-His main interest is in political philosophy and its application to public policy.
-He received his PhD in Political Philosophy at the University of Warwick in 2013.
-He is author of Rethinking Taxation (Searching Finance, 2014) and several papers (including articles in the Journal of Applied Philosophy and Moral Philosophy and Politics).
+Doug Bamford is lecturer in Lifelong Learning (Political Philosophy) at OUDCE, teaching courses in philosophy and political economy.
+His main interest is in political philosophy and its application to public policy, particularly taxation.
+He obtained his PhD in 2013 and became an Associate Fellow of the Higher Education Academy (AFHEA) in 2023.
+He is author of Rethinking Taxation (Searching Finance, 2014) and several papers (including articles in the Journal of Applied Philosophy, Moral Philosophy and Politics, Problema, and Think).
 He blogs at Doug Bamford's Tax Appeal.

 Courses